ninjadev106/Ridepact/README.md

 # Ridepact
-Ridepact is an Android app that display a video from AWS S3 bucket in webview.
+Ridepact is an Android app that displays a video from AWS S3 bucket in webview.